About Physiatrists (Rehabilitation Physicians)

 - Explain your medical problems and treatment/prevention plan

-Rehabilitation physicians take the time needed to accurately pinpoint the source of an ailment.
-They then design a treatment plan that can be carried out by the patients themselves or with the help of the rehabilitation physician's medical team.
-This medical team might include other physicians and health professionals, such as neurologists, orthopedic surgeons, and physical therapists.
-By providing an appropriate treatment plan, rehabilitation physicians help patients stay as active as possible at any age.
+Physiatrists take the time needed to accurately pinpoint the source of an ailment.
+They then design a treatment plan that can be carried out by the patients themselves or with the help of his/her medical team.
+This medical team might include other physicians and health professionals, such as neurologists, orthopedic surgeons, and physical and occupational therapists.
+By providing an appropriate treatment plan, physiatrists help patients stay as active as possible at any age.
 Their broad medical expertise allows them to treat disabling conditions throughout a person's lifetime.